WWE Libraries: Non-WWE purchases

 For years, WWE has engaged in a campaign of purchasing libraries of defunct wrestling promotions.
 The first significant purchase took place in 2001 when the company bought the complete historical archives of their former competitor World Championship Wrestling.
-The purchase of the Extreme Championship Wrestling's intellectual proprieties and video library during its bankruptcy proceedings in 2003 gave WWE control over the majority of all national professional wrestling footage available at the time.
+The purchase of Extreme Championship Wrestling's intellectual proprieties and video library during its bankruptcy proceedings in 2003 gave WWE control over the majority of all national professional wrestling footage available at the time.

 On August 13, 2020, WWE announced that shows from the libraries of active independent wrestling promotions Evolve, Westside Xtreme Wrestling, Progress Wrestling, and Insane Championship Wrestling would begin airing on the WWE Network.
 As part of the agreement, all the respective promotions would continue to own their footage and remain separate entities from WWE.
-However, later in 2020, WWE purchased Evolve and Dragon Gate USA, its defunct sister promotion, after which Evolve ceased operations until it was revived as a developmental brand in 2025.
+However, later in 2020, WWE purchased Evolve and Dragon Gate USA, its defunct sister promotion, after which Evolve ceased operations until it was revived as a WWE developmental brand in 2025.

 The dates listed below for purchased organizations and libraries represent the duration of footage that WWE owns and may not necessarily represent the entire extent of the promotion's existence.